top of page

 There was a talk/panel discussion during the exhibition facilitated by Adam Stead, with the three other artists and Ryan Haydon.
 A film of this talk and text is available here.

-For Art and Agriculture in 2025, we are building on the success of the 2024 exhibition and have developed the theme as well as broadened the number of artists taking part.
+For Productive Land in 2025, we are building on the success of the 2024 exhibition and have developed the theme as well as broadened the number of artists taking part.

 So, for us Productive Land is the brief given to the 23 artists invited to submit works for this unique exhibition.
-This can be interpreted by each artist in their own way; for example, productive in this sense could include woodland, encouraging leisure, etc.
+This can be interpreted by each artist in their own way; for example, productive in this sense could include woodland, field margins, headland, etc.

 All the artists taking part have a connection to Sussex.